-Each time your dentist looks into your mouth, she or he is assessing the health of your teeth, gums, tongue, neck, jaw and more.
+Whenever you have oral evaluations, your dentist looks into your mouth to assess the health of your teeth, gums, tongue, and jaw.

 Here’s what your dentist is looking for:

 - Lumps, bumps, or abrasions that might indicate signs of cancer

 - Gum health

 - Healthy bite